Greenstand/greenstand-documentation/user-guides/walletapiref.md

 422: Unprocessable Entity
 422: "transfer_id" must be a valid GUID
 ```
-> Copy the <transfer_id> accurately.
+> *fix:* Copy the <transfer_id> accurately.
 Transfer IDs comform to the rules of *globally unique identifiers (GUIDs)*: 32 hex digits and 4 hyphens in a specific pattern.

 [^ back to top ^](#treetracker-wallet-api-reference)